 As if on cue, the Silver Lining of my life materializes from around the corner.

-“Well hello,” M says, J. Peterman style.
+“Well hello,” my husband says J. Peterman style.

 He glances at the X-Ray, “Looks like you’ve broken your radius and your ulna little fellow.”